How Much Does a Vasectomy Cost without Insurance?

 A vasectomy does not protect against sexually transmitted diseases (STDs).
 One should use condoms to protect against STDs if they are sexually active.

 After a vasectomy, can I stop using other birth control methods right away?

 No, a vasectomy does not provide immediate protection from pregnancy.
 Sperm can remain in your semen for many months after a vasectomy.
 A doctor will test your sperm count approximately three months after surgery.
 Until the sperm count is zero or there are less than 100,000 sperm, sex without another method of birth control may lead to pregnancy.

 Having a semen analysis after a vasectomy is the only way to confirm that you no longer have sperm present in your semen.
 Until a doctor confirms this, you should use an alternative form of birth control.

 What does recovery look like?

 After a vasectomy, most men go home the same day and fully recover in less than a week.
 There may be some discomfort or pain after a vasectomy, but it should not be unbearable.
-The majority of people recover and resume normal activities within a few days to a week after surgery.
+Majority of people recover and resume normal activities within a few days to a week after surgery.
 (Source: Urology Care Foundation)